linkedin/cruise-control/README.md

 ### Introduction ###
   Cruise Control is a product that helps run Apache Kafka clusters at large scale.
-Due to the popularity of Apache Kafka, many companies have bigger and bigger Kafka clusters.
-At LinkedIn, we have ~7K+ Kafka brokers, which means broker deaths are an almost daily occurrence and balancing the workload of Kafka also becomes a big overhead.
+Due to the popularity of Apache Kafka, many companies have increasingly large Kafka clusters with handrunds of brokers.
+At LinkedIn, we have ~10K+ Kafka brokers, which means broker deaths are an almost daily occurrence and balancing the workload of Kafka also becomes a big overhead.

-  Kafka Cruise Control is designed to address this operation scalability issue.
+  Kafka Cruise Control is designed to address this operational scalability issue.

 ### Features ###
   Kafka Cruise Control provides the following features out of the box: